JdeRobot/RoboticsAcademy/_pages/exercises/ComputerVision/object_detection.md

 ## Exercise API

+This exercise now supports ROS 2-direct implementation in addition to the original HAL-based approach.
+Below you'll find the details for both options.

+### HAL-based Implementation

+#### Python

 - `import WebGUI` - to import the WebGUI (Web Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.

 - `WebGUI.getImage()` - to get the image.
 It can be None.